mosra/m.css/doc/doxygen.rst

 :py:`compound.private_funcs`            List of documented private virtual
                                         functions.
 Set only for classes.
 See
                                         `Function properties`_ for details.
+:py:`compound.friend_funcs`             List of documented friend functions.
+                                        Set only for classes.
+See
+                                        `Function properties`_ for details.
 :py:`compound.related`                  List of related non-member symbols.
 Set
                                         only for classes.
 See
                                         `Related properties`_ for details.